Otto II, Holy Roman Emperor: War against France

 Before Henry II's civil war in southern Germany erupted, Otto II was faced with disputes in western Germany.
 The brothers Reginar IV, Count of Mons, and Lambert I, Count of Louvain, demanded that the Emperor restore their confiscated inheritance in the Duchy of Lorraine.
 Years earlier in 958, Otto the Great banished their father Reginar III, Count of Hainaut, to Bohemia after he attempted a failed revolt.
 In 973, Otto II granted their request.
 With both Otto the Great and Count Reginar III dead, it appears Otto II desired a fresh start with the two sons.
 Lambert I and Reginar IV returned to Lorraine in 973 to reclaim their land by force.
 After an initial failure, the brothers attempted again in 976, this time with the support of King Lothar of France.
 To help calm the situation in the west, Otto II appointed Charles, his cousin and brother of Lothar, as Duke of Lower Lorraine.
 The same year, Otto II appointed Egbert as his Imperial Chancellor.

 Otto II's support of Charles, however, infuriated the French king, who claimed the Duchy as his own territory.
-Charles and Lothair were also feuding, with Charles being exiled from France over an infidelity allegation concerning Lothair's wife.
+Charles and Lothair were also feuding, with Charles being exiled from France over an infidelity allegation he had made against Lothair's wife.
 Charles fled to Otto II's court and paid homage to Otto II.
 In return, Otto II appointed Charles as Duke and promised to support his claim to the French throne.
 Soon after Otto II crushed Henry II's revolt in the south, the Emperor and his wife Theophanu returned to the old capital of Aachen in Lorraine.
 With the Imperial family near the French border, Lothair invaded Lorraine and marched on Aachen.
 With the French army in sight, Otto II and Theophanu fled to Cologne and then to the Duchy of Saxony.
-Upon hearing of the French invasion, Otto II’s mother Adelaide of Italy, who was Lothair's mother-in-law, sided with Lothair over her own son and moved to the court of her brother King Conrad of Burgundy.
+Upon hearing of the French invasion, Otto II's mother Adelaide of Italy, who was Lothair's mother-in-law, sided with Lothair over her own son and moved to the court of her brother King Conrad of Burgundy.
 After occupying Aachen for five days, Lothair returned to France after symbolically disgracing the city.